Ideal College Routine

 At times when people are usually sleeping, we ask that residence hall students discontinue talking loudly, playing music in their room, and talking in the hallways.
 These times are from 9:30 p.m. to 9:30 a.m. every day.
 At other times, please be respectful of others who may be studying, especially during afternoon and evening hours.

 To ensure that you can easily maintain a good daily routine, visitors are asked to leave the residence halls by 9:30 p.m. in the evening.
 Guests also should not enter the buildings before 9:30 a.m.
 Note: Visiting hours and locations for visits by opposite gender guests are posted in the residence halls.

 Undergraduate students are required to participate in four hours of physical activity per week and complete a fitness assessment every semester.
 We also offer recreation and exercise classes in a variety of activities and sports, with class times to meet most schedules.
 The Recreation Center and the outdoor swimming pool are open to students at no charge.
-You can contact the Department of Exercise and Sport Science for a booklet explaining all recreation and exercise programs, or check out the Rec Center website.
+Find out more about the Recreation Center.